ppahal/Tip-Calculator/README.md

 Describe any challenges encountered while building the app.
 I think the hardest part was just set up and downloading the software.
 Additionally, the walkthrough was not up to date with current Swift software.
 I figured it out with the help of one of the tutors.
+I think now the hardest part is just exploring the parts of the software that I am not the most comfortable with, but it isn't too hard to find the answers to the problems I am having now that I understand how everything works better.

 ## License